-The other day, I was telling someone something my Dad used to say when it occurred to me I've done that quite a lot over the years.
-As often as I've gone to that well, you'd think he lived a hundred years.
+The other day, I was telling someone something that my Dad used to say when it occurred to me that I've done that quite a lot over the years.
+As often as I've gone to that well, you'd think that he lived a hundred years.
 But he didn't.

 He graduated from college and moved to southern Illinois with the family where he built a practice from the ground up.
 He was successful after working his tail off to get there, but I never had the sense that we had money because our parents refused to spoil us that way.
-Dad's lessons were often hard and he was decisive - tough love, no doubt, but love nonetheless, and always values-centered.
-He was very concerned we would become immersed in the negative aspects of the 60s culture if we weren't grabbed by the ears and steered in another direction.
-The lessons have lasted well beyond that era and sure have been valuable along the way for me, in spite of my own efforts to the contrary here and there.
+Dad's lessons were often hard and he was decisive...tough love, no doubt, but love nonetheless, and always values-centered.

 He was a good neighbor in his community.
-A good number of his patients couldn't consistently pay the going rate for his services because they were farmers who sometimes hit hard times with the weather, corn blight, or any of a number of other difficulties farmers faced sometimes.
-He probably came by his affection and affinity for farmers honestly with his father's history with growers and pickers in California and his own upbringing on a farm.
+Some of his patients couldn't pay for their treatments sometimes because they were farmers who occasionally hit hard times with the weather, corn blight, or any of a number of other difficulties farmers sometimes faced.
+He probably came by his affection and affinity for farmers honestly with his father's history with the lettuce workers in California and his own youth growing up on a farm.
 He often accepted produce for payment from farmers who had trouble paying.
-He didn't feel he needed to have his pound of flesh in the deal; he wanted merely to exchange value for value, in part because of the basic value proposition.
-He also knew the people in our community worked hard and they wouldn't accept something for nothing.
-He figured he'd get his some day, but it wouldn't come without a dose of goodwill first.
+He knew that the people in our community worked hard and they wouldn't accept something for nothing.
 We ate relatively little of the food he accepted as payment because there was too much of it.
 Instead, he gave most of it away to other patients and friends who needed it.
 It was an interesting economy he was operating there.

 Dad was a good man in other more subtle ways too.
 He didn't have a prejudiced bone in his body.
-We didn't have many non-whites where we grew up, but we still had many lessons in fairness and the evils of racism in our home.
-He told us we came from such a mixed up lot that we couldn't afford to be prejudiced against anyone.
+We didn't have many minorities where we grew up, but we still had many lessons in fairness and the evils of racism in our home.
+He told us that we came from such a mixed up lot that we couldn't afford to be prejudiced against anyone.
 It's probably true of all of us if we think about it.
-It just never happened in our house and I suppose that's why it's been so easy for my parents' kids to grow into adulthood blind to the trivialities of skin tone and be able to judge ourselves and others on a more substantial basis.
+It just never happened in our house and I suppose that's why it's been so easy for my parents' kids to grow into adulthood without poisonous racial prejudices and instead, judge ourselves and others on a more substantial basis.

-I guess it's a reminder that it's best to find wisdom where it is rather than where your vanity says you should be willing to find it.
+I guess it's a reminder that it's best to find wisdom where it is rather than where your pride says you should be willing to find it.
 It's not always found in the older, the wealthier, or the more prominent.
 We find it in a lot of places.
 I look at my own wife, sons, brothers and sister, nephews and nieces, the students I taught, the Marines I served with, and the people I work with every day and I see that I've learned and continue to learn so much from them, even when I haven't set out to do it.
-It seems if you don't get caught up in who the teacher and scholar are in this whole thing, it's easier to make the most of what you end up with.
+It seems that if you don't get caught up in who the teacher is and who the scholar is in this whole thing, it's easier to benefit from your learning opportunities.

 My Dad did not put his lamp under a bushel and I am thankful for that.
 While we don't have him here physically any more - and I wish we did - we do still have his lamp on its stand.
 It continues to give light, so I guess I'll just keep on telling folks what my Dad used to say and let that light burn on a bit longer.